wso2-extensions/ballerina-module-wso2-mi/examples/mapping/README.md

 2. A ZIP file of the module will be generated.
 Add this ZIP file to the MI project inside the folder `mi-mapping` following the approach described [here](https://mi.docs.wso2.com/en/latest/develop/creating-artifacts/adding-connectors/).

 3. Once the module is added, run the MI project.
+The `public` Ballerina functions in the Ballerina project are exposed through the module and utilized in the MI project.

 4. Send an HTTP POST request to the following resource with a payload as specified: